kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 The UX becomes very confusing.
 Are we going to enforce only if the traffic arrived through the specific Service?
 Probably not, cause then we are back to the first problem of Service context.

-The UX gets weird becuase even though you target a service, you essentially get a **workload** policy, thats enforced regardless.
+The UX gets weird becuase even though you target a Service, you essentially get a **workload** policy, thats enforced regardless.

 > Note: with Service as a targetRef, of course we are going to need a Service in order to enforce Authorization -- meaning pods/jobs without a Serivce are completely out of scope.